 The first ferry service across the Niagara River, in the form of manually operated row boats, was established by William Forsyth in 1818.
 Until 1846, row boat ferry leases were granted to many different people, including Thomas Clark and Samuel Street, who built a cobblestone carriage road (part of which is still in use today) down the side of the gorge to the ferry landing in 1827.

 In 1971, the Maid of the Mist Steamboat Company was purchased by James V. Glynn.
-On June 13, 1972, the Maid of the Mist III, a 65' long boat with two 235 hp engines, capable of carrying 150 passengers, was launched.
+On June 13, 1972, the Maid of the Mist III, a 65-foot long boat with two 235-hp engines, capable of carrying 150 passengers, was launched.
 She was followed by the Maid of the Mist IV on June 15, 1976, and the Maid of the Mist V on June 9, 1983.
-The Maid of the Mist IV was 72' long, and could hold 200 passengers, while the Maid of the Mist V, a double decked boat, was the largest and most powerful yet, with two 250 hp engines and a carrying capacity of 300 passengers.
-During the winter of 1985-1986, the Maids of the Mist III and IV were double decked, expanding their capacity to 210 and 300 respectively.
-The most recent boat, the Maid of the Mist VI was launched in 1993, and can carry 600 passengers.
-All four of the Maids are still in use, with the Maids III and IV operating from the American side and Maids V and VI from the Canadian side.
+The Maid of the Mist IV was 72 feet long, and could hold 200 passengers, while the Maid of the Mist V, a double-decked boat, was the largest and most powerful yet, with two 250-hp engines and a carrying capacity of 300 passengers.
+During the winter of 1985-1986, the Maids of the Mist III and IV were double decked, expanding their capacity to 210 and 300 passengers respectively.
+The most recent boat, the Maid of the Mist VI, was launched in 1993, and can carry 600 passengers.

 The Maid of the Mist celebrated its 150th Anniversary in 1996.
-On April 8, 1997, a few weeks before the scheduled summer opening of the Maid of the Mist, strong winds pushed large amounts of ice over the ice boom in Foil Erie.
+On April 8, 1997, a few weeks before the scheduled summer opening of the Maid of the Mist, strong winds pushed large amounts of ice over the ice boom in Fort Erie.
 The level of the river rose, flooding the bottom two levels of the Maid of the Mist Administrative building with over 16 feet of water and ice.
-The Maids V and VI were lifted off of their winter supports, and placed in a precarious position which could have considerably damaged the boats.
+The Maids V and VI were lifted off of their winter supports and placed in a precarious position which could have considerably damaged the boats.
 Luckily, there was no serious damage done, and the Maid of the Mist Company opened for the season on May 17.
-A new boat, the Maid of the Mist VII, an 80 foot long, 600 passenger vessel launched in 1997.
+A new boat, the Maid of the Mist VII, an 80-foot long, 600-passenger vessel, launched in 1997.

 Operations on the Canadian side of the River were taken over by Hornblower Niagara Cruises in 2014; operations on the U.S. side continue to be run by the Maid of the Mist Steamboat Company.